Bargain Travel Europe Guide Budget Travel logo image

 Germany’s Best Preserved Cistercian Monastery

-Maulbraun Abbey Gothic Arch nave photoNotable of the Maulbronn Abbey complex are the defensive walls with three impressive towers.
-The western Gate Tower through which the monastery is still entered, the five story tall Witches Tower of rough hewn stone, which gets its name from its occupants during trials of the 1400’s, and the half-timber Faust Tower from the 1500’s, where the famous alchemist Dr. Faust lived while attempting to create gold for the then Abbot Entenfuss of Maulbronn.
+Maulbraun Abbey Gothic Arch nave photoNotable of the Maulbronn Abbey complex are the defensive walls, with three impressive towers; the western Gate Tower, through which the monastery is still entered, the five stories tall Witches Tower built of rough-hewn stone, which gets its name from its occupants during trials of the 1400’s, and the half-timber Faust Tower from the 1500’s, where the famous alchemist Dr. Faust lived while attempting to create gold for the then Abbot Entenfuss of Maulbronn.
 Whether Doctor Faustus actually produced gold is doubtful, but the legends that he had, resulted in his later literary fame as having sold his soul to the devil.

-Maulbronn Medieval Village photoThe central square of the monastery complex surrounded by later buildings operates like its own little town with restaurants and shops and the Rathaus town hall.
+Maulbronn Medieval Village photoThe central square of the monastery complex, surrounded by later buildings, operates like its own little town with restaurants and shops and the Rathaus town hall.
 The more modern but still quaint small town of Maulbronn is outside the walls of the monastery with a large parking lot for visitors to the site.
 Near the monastery at Maulbronn are many wine vineyards and hiking trails along the Salzach.
-Maulbronn is about 30 minutes from Stuttgart by car along the Wine Road of Wurttemberg passing vineyards and wine villages or 10 minutes from the A8 autobahn north of Phorzheim and the A5 between Karlsruhe and Mannheim.
+Maulbronn is about 30 minutes from Stuttgart by car along the Wine Road of Wurttemberg, passing vineyards and wine villages, or ten minutes from the A8 autobahn north of Phorzheim and the A5 between Karlsruhe and Mannheim.
 The Kloster Maulbronn is about an hour by train from Stuttgart with a connection at Mühlacker and local bus from the Maulbronn West bahnhof station. © Bargain Travel Europe

 Web Info